ten2mushi/kiutils_skill/README.md

 # kiutils_skill

-easily create schematic symbols, footprints, and much more
+easily create schematic symbols, footprints, and more